Major Groups > Gilled Mushrooms > Pale-Spored > Ripartitella brasiliensis

 Description:

-Ecology: Saprobic on the dead wood of hardwoods, especially oaks; growing densely gregariously or in clusters; causing a white rot; summer, fall, and early winter; along the Gulf Coast.
+Ecology: Saprobic on the deadwood of hardwoods, especially oaks; growing densely gregariously or in clusters; causing a white rot; summer, fall, and early winter; along the Gulf Coast.
+The illustrated and described collections are from Texas.

-Cap: 1-7 cm; convex, becoming broadly convex or nearly flat; dry; smooth and whitish underneath small, brown to reddish brown scales.
+Cap: 1–4 cm; convex at first, becoming broadly convex or nearly flat; dry; smooth and whitish underneath small, brown to reddish brown scales; the margin not lined, but hung with whitish veil fragments.

 Odor & Taste: Not distinctive.